 Should you buy one?

-Yes.
+Yes, based on the early model we tried.
 It looks fantastic, the build quality is superb, and we love the addition of sapphire glass at this price.
 The notifications are also very effective, and close to the glanceable nature of a touchscreen.
-The main downside is the battery life, but we’re prepared to live with it in order to wear a very stylish smartwatch.
+The main downside is the battery life, but we’re prepared to live with it to wear a very stylish smartwatch.
 This is followed by the disappointing app, which we hope will improve visually over the coming weeks.